leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

   </div>

   <div class="field">
-      <label for="offer-content-update"  class="label-input">Content update date (Required)</label>
+      <label for="offer-content-update"  class="label-input">Last updated (Required)</label>
-      <p class="expl">Please indicate the date when the content of this offer was last updated.
+      <p class="expl">sPlease indicate the date when the content of this offer was last updated.
 For offer content consider items such as syllabus, structure, teaching resources, etc. </p>
       <input type="date" id="offer-content-update" required>
   </div>